 Qualified patients and caregivers cannot be prosecuted solely for exceeding the limits set forth in California Health and Safety Code §11362.77(a), but law enforcement has now assumed the role of the treating physician and will arrest you for marijuana offenses under the theory that “even though your doctor has recommended ‘X’ amount, we believe there is no reasonable way you could consume that and therefore you are cultivating, possessing, or transporting marijuana for the purpose of sales”.

-To confuse the situation further, add Collectives; Cooperatives; so-called “expired” recommendations; Transporting Marijuana; Out of State Recommendations; etc. and now qualified patients and caregivers find themselves in the middle of a legal arena, despite having complied with the Compassionate Use Act.
+To confuse the situation further, add Collectives; Cooperatives; so-called “expired” recommendations; Transporting Marijuana; Out of State Recommendations; etc. and now qualified patients and caregivers find themselves in the middle of a legal arena, despite having made every attempt to comply with the Compassionate Use Act.

 The attorneys at Hinely Law recognize that California has provided qualified patients and caregivers the right to legally cultivate and possess medical marijuana.
 Many of these patients have committed themselves to using a medicine that is natural and has been in existence since 1839 (introduced into Western Medicine); rather than pills produced with various chemicals in a lab setting.